junxit/us-congress-bills-114/metadata.md

 - 2016-05-25 — Rule H. Res.
 744 passed House.
 - 2016-05-25 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H3216)
 - 2016-05-25 — The resolution provides for consideration of S. 2012 and H.R.
 5233.
+- 2016-05-26 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.